Nasal cautery is a technique employed to assist with recurrent nose bleeds, also known as epistaxis.

 Bleeding / Discharge

 On rare occasions there may be a small amount of bleeding from the nose.
 Usually this will settle with simple pressure over a few minutes.
-Should bleeding be excessive or prolonged (>10min duration), please seek medical review via Dr Morrissey or your nearest Emergency Department.
+Should bleeding be excessive or prolonged (>20min duration), please seek medical review via our Practice or your nearest Emergency Department.

 Follow Up Appointment

-An appointment is usually arranged when you book for surgery around 4 weeks after the procedure.
+An appointment or phone call is usually arranged when you book for surgery around 4 weeks after the procedure.

 For non-emergency issues please call (07) 4646 4275 for further instructions.